khan-rehan/DevIO/README.md

 # Project section

+Go to project.html and fill your information, thers's only one sections to edit:

 - In `<div>` tag with class `.portfolio`, there's a `<a>` tag with class `portfolio_item`, fill the `href` property with link to your `[Your-projectname].html` file
 - In above mentioned `<a>` tag, there's a `<img>` tag fill the src property with your main project image/logo, your picture must be located inside `img/` folder.
 - Recommended size for project image (350 x 350px), your project image must live on `img/` folder.